 - Preferred scholastic GPA of at least 3.0 on a 4.0 scale from a regionally accredited college or university

 - Current resume

 - GW Nursing is subject to state authorization requirements in order to offer an approved nursing curriculum.
 View available states.

 - Currently, GW Nursing is only authorized to operate Adult-Gerontology Acute Care Nurse Practitioner options in the District of Columbia, Maryland and Virginia.

-Clinical placements will be selected by the program director to provide the level and type of clinical experiences necessary to meet AGACNP competencies and will take place in Northern Virginia, Maryland or Washington, D.C.
-You must be able to commute to any of these locations while enrolled in the clinical courses.
+You must record a minimum of 650 hours of clinical experience with an approved preceptor.
+A clinical site visit will be conducted, usually during your second or final clinical course, by a faculty member.
+Clinical placements will be selected by the program director to provide the necessary clinical experiences necessary to meet acute care competencies and will take place in the District of Columbia, Maryland or Northern Virginia.
+You must be able to commute to any of these locations while enrolled in clinical courses.

 A virtual orientation is held prior to the start of the program so students can connect with classmates and faculty.

 Students should be able to commute to Washington, D.C., for these on-campus experiences:

 - CLASI – Health Assessment Test Outs and seminars (3 days)